mosip/documentation/docs/commons-developer-guide.md

 8. Swagger-UI of services can be accessed from `(https/http)://(<domain>/<host>:<port>)/<context-path>/swagger-ui/index.html?configUrl=<contect-path>/v3/api-docs/swagger-config` for instance ```https://dev.mosip.net/v1/authmanager/swagger-ui/index.html?configUrl=/v1/authmanager/v3/api-docs/swagger-config```.

-9. Context-path of services is present in ```bootstrap.properties``` file in ``src/main/resources of every service.
+9. Context-path of services is present in `bootstrap.properties` file in `src/main/resources` of every service.

-10. The API's can be tried using postman.
-URLs and Body structures can be found in swagger or curl command can be copied and imported in Postman.
+10. The API's can be tried using Postman.
+URLs and Body structures can be found in Swagger or curl command can be copied and imported in Postman.
 <img src="_images/postman-import-curl.png" width="750" height="450">